matn7/CS-Notes/src/main/java/deployment/GCP.md

 - Platform as a Service (PaaS) that takes your code and runs it (Elastic Beanstalk, Herooku).
 - Much more than just compute - Integrates storage, queues, NoSQL.
-- Flex mode ("App Engine Flex") can run any container & access VPC.
+- Flex mode **App Engine Flex** can run any container & access VPC.
 - Auto-scales based on load:
     - Standard (non-Flex) mode can turn off last instance when no traffic.
 - Effectively pay for underlying GCE instances and other services.